ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 But using suitable tools and a high test coverage can definitely help to master these challenges.
 Go for it!

-A special thanks to our technology partners for informing us just in time if they plan to make changes.
+A special thanks to our technology partners for informing us beforehand when they plan to make changes.